Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Empirical results

 A more detailed illustration of the relationship between forecast quality measures and profitability is presented in Fig.~\ref{fig:ScatterProfits}.
 The figure depicts scatter plots of average daily income per 1 MWh of trade ($\pi$) against various forecast evaluation metrics for the BESS-a energy storage system.
 In these plots, colors denote different models (blue - ARX, red - NARX, green - LEAR), shapes indicate the estimator type and model specification, and marker size reflects the length of the calibration window.
 Finally, a cross indicates the average of forecasts across different estimation windows.

 The results confirm earlier findings of a weak correlation between RMSE/MAE and profits (top row, Fig.~\ref{fig:ScatterProfits}).
 The scatter plots form diffuse clouds with no clear monotonic relationship, with one noticeable feature: a cluster of red points corresponding to NARX models.
 These results indicate that NARX provides the most accurate forecasts; however, its associated income is comparable to -- or in some cases lower than -- that of alternative models.
 In contrast, the Cov-e and Corr-f measures (middle row, Fig.~\ref{fig:ScatterProfits}) demonstrate a substantially stronger and nearly linear relationship with income.
 For the Corr-f metric in particular, outcomes cluster distinctly by model, with LEAR consistently yielding the highest profits.

-Finally, when comparing model specifications, the pooled estimator consistently outperforms the heterogeneous estimator, generating forecasts that achieve both high predictive accuracy and strong profitability.
+Finally, when comparing model specifications, the pooled estimator consistently outperforms the heterogeneous estimator, delivering forecasts that combine high predictive accuracy with strong profitability. {This finding suggests that the heterogeneous estimation approach, which dominates much of the existing literature, should not necessarily be regarded as the superior forecasting strategy.
+Several factors may explain the strong performance of the pooled estimator.
+First, since model parameters for all hours are calibrated jointly, the resulting estimates tend to be more stable and less sensitive to outliers.
+Second, unexpected changes in market conditions -- such as shocks driven by intermittent RES generation -- are likely to affect predictions of prices across all hours of the day in the same way.
+In such cases, pooling reduces the variability of forecast errors across hours, which in turn leads to more consistent and accurate trading decisions.}